 Heinlein remarked a settler must be versatile.
 In fact, he beat that particular drum pretty hard and some feel he overdid it; yet, he had a point there.
 Here on Terra, if you need an expert of some sort, you can usually seek around and find one nearby.

 However, the population density off Terra is much less than here and it's going to stay that way.
 Just think about how big space is, and the consequences to people of distances measured in AU's or in mere millions of miles.
 Travel across these distances will be restricted by orbital mechanics, energy and mass availabilities, economics, and the current sunspot cycle.
-If your handy service person is on the far side of Sol from you, it will be a while before she can drop by to help out with your Environmental Control and Life Support System.
+If your handy service person is on the far side of Sol from you, it will be a while before she can drop by to help out with your Environmental Control and Life Support systems.

 Reading, and books, have not gone out of style.
 I believe they won't go out of style while our human line endures.
 "Digital technology" is good in its place, but in today's world, it is badly flawed.
 Thru strong business PR supported by deception, monopoly, and brutal legal process, some very large companies extract immense profit from digital technology.
 Short-term consequences of this are bad; longterm consequences are intolerable in a healthy society.
 I'm not arguing that digital technology is bad in itself.
 Rather, I'm saying digital technology is remarkably abusable and some people are making the most of that potential.